Sunday, 12 July 2015

 Walking back to Bannegon, we were pleasantly surprised to see the towers of the château peeping through a break in the trees.
 We had not noticed them on the way to the farm yesterday.

 The village looked just as charming as before, and in the main square a market was setting up under the trees in front of the bar.
-A couple of tables were already occupied by rough-hewn stallholders.
+A couple of bar tables were already occupied by rough-hewn stallholders.

 We asked Sébastien about croissants and he said that the boulanger along the street only sold bread, not croissants.
 That was a bit sad, but we still had some of the baguette from last night, so we ordered our gran’crèmes and sat down.

 Meanwhile his wife had slipped away around the corner, and came back triumphantly with a bag of croissants!
-We never found how she did it.
+We never found out how she did it.

 After this excellent start, the real walking began.
 We meandered back to the war memorial and kept going along the D41 as far as a roadside cross, then to the right a short distance until we met the canal.